Leicester beat Edinburgh to reach last eight

 Pollard was on target from the tee to hand them the advantage and more Edinburgh ill-discipline at the breakdown resulted in further Leicester penalties, but the hosts favoured the kick for touch over the shot at goal option, which proved fruitless.

-Edinburgh shot out of the blocks at the start of the second half and Boffelli reversed the scoreline in their favour, before Wiese smashed his way through Jamie Ritchie and nimbly remained in field to ground the ball in the corner.
+Edinburgh shot out of the blocks at the start of the second half and Boffelli reversed the scoreline in their favour, before Wiese smashed his way through Scotland captain Jamie Ritchie and nimbly remained in field to ground the ball in the corner.

-That was the shot in the arm Tigers needed to kill off the Edinburgh challenge as another two Pollard penalties sailed over the posts for victory.
+The South African number eight's superb try was the shot in the arm Tigers needed to kill off the Edinburgh challenge, as another two Pollard penalties sailed over the posts for victory.

-Five victories in a row puts Tigers in the frame to challenge in Europe and defend their domestic title just at the right time of the season.
+Five victories in a row puts Richard Wigglesworth's side in the frame to challenge in Europe and defend their domestic title just at the right time of the season.

 Edinburgh battle hard to no avail